hafenkran/duckdb-bigquery/README.md

 ### `bigquery_scan` Function

-> Note: There is now also a `bigquery_arrow_scan` function, which is significantly more performant.
-It is currently experimental.
-The syntax is the same as the `bigquery_scan`.
-You can enable it by default for ATTACHED catalog queries using `SET bq_experimental_use_incubating_scan=TRUE`

 The `bigquery_scan` function provides direct, efficient reads from a single table within your BigQuery project.
 This function is ideal for simple reads where no complex SQL is required, and it supports simple projection pushdown from DuckDB.

-If you would rather query just one table directly instead of attaching all tables, you can achieve this by directly using the `bigquery_scan` functions, such as:
+If you would rather query just one table directly instead of attaching all tables, you can achieve this by directly using the `bigquery_scan` function, such as:

 ```sql
 D SELECT * FROM bigquery_scan('my_gcp_project.quacking_dataset.duck_tbl');